Category Archives: 2019 Films

 Grade: C+

-Admittedly not having read the series of books that Scary Stories to Tell in the Dark (2019) is based upon, nor not knowing the books even existed may have influenced me, but the film is lackluster at best, serving up some creative moments, but more silly ones.
+Admittedly, not having read the series of books that Scary Stories to Tell in the Dark (2019) is based on, nor knowing the books even existed, may have influenced my opinion.
+Still, the film is lackluster at best, serving up some creative moments, but more silly ones.

-The film is too polished, uneven, and feels too alike to modern projects like It (2017) or the television series Stranger Things to have its individuality.
+The film is too polished, uneven, and feels too similar to modern projects like It (2017) or the television series Stranger Things to have its individuality.

 A few interesting moments or sequences exist, but not enough to recommend.

-The creepy children’s books written by Alvin Schwartz are adapted into film form as the period of 1968 Halloween is brought to life.
+The creepy children’s books written by Alvin Schwartz are adapted into film form, as the 1968 Halloween period is brought to life.

-After a group of impressionable teenagers discover Sarah’s terrifying home, they undercover her stories, and they become all too real.
+After a group of impressionable teenagers discover Sarah’s terrifying home, they uncover her stories, and they become all too real.

-The visual effects and images are the high point of the film.
+The visual effects and images are the film’s high point.

-There exist several visceral and stylistic sequences which deserve admiration, and mention.
+Several visceral and stylistic sequences deserve admiration and mention.
 When one of the panicked teenagers scrambles into a mental institution, he is met with a horrific, blood-red glowing image that surrounds him.

 As he attempts to escape, a ghastly, bloated figure slowly approaches him from all sides.